SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Circular set of references are called reference circles. reference circles can allow things in refrence counting to never reach reference count 0 and thus be destroyed.

+In rust, reference counting is implemented by Rc<T>.
+Rc<T> allows multiple owners, where each call to clone() increases the reference count.
 In rusts implementation of reference counting, dropping Rc<T> decreases the reference count.

 ##### RAII